openMetaAnalysis/COVID-19-treatment-with-remdesivir/README.md

 * Could not include the Solidarity arm that mixes low and hi-flow O2 This review updates previously published meta-analysis(es).(citation[s] below)

-A helpful inerpretation of this data is at 1.
-Sax, Paul.
+An excellent interpretation of this data is at
+> Sax, Paul.
 Does Remdesivir Actually Work?
 HIV and ID Observations [Internet].
 2020 Oct 18 [cited 2020 Oct 20]; Available from: https://blogs.jwatch.org/hiv-id-observations/index.php/does-remdesivir-actually-work/2020/10/18/

 <!--
 Meta-regression of common modulators (year of publication, study size, event rate in the control groups) finds that the outcome of the intervention is effected by xx.